Professor-G/pyBIA/docs/index.rst

 Welcome to pyBIA's documentation!
 ===============================

-Lyman-alpha nebulae are extremely rare, to aid in the search for these objects we have created pyBIA, a deep learning classifier for detecting Lyman-alpha blobs using single band imaging.
-The latest assesment output a false-positive rate of ~4%.

-The program tools have been coded for general application, check out this `example <https://pybia.readthedocs.io/en/latest/source/Examples.html>`_ to learn how you can use pyBIA modules to create your own machine learning image classifier.
+pyBIA is an open-source program for detecting diffuse Lyman-alpha emission in the high redshift universe, using a combination of machine learning ensemble and convolutional neural network algorithms.
+The program tools have been coded for general application, check out this `example <https://pybia.readthedocs.io/en/latest/source/Examples.html>`_ to learn how you can use pyBIA to create your own machine learning classifier.

 Installation